0039 349 2453881 email@example.com

 We can help advise you on the best places to eat and where to go.
 We also provide an information pack on the local area with maps.

-Start your day off with an energising walk through the olive groves around the estate, or head along the trail leading directly from The Frantoio for a relatively easy 10 minute meander along the path to Castelvecchio Alta, a sleepy little village where the friendly locals will greet you with a Buongiorno, carry on 15 minutes down the hill to the lower village to have a coffee and pastry in the local bar or just over the road there is a traditional Trattoria for lunch or dinner.
+Start your day off with an energising walk through the olive groves around the estate, or head along the trail leading directly from The Frantoio for a relatively easy 10 minute meander along the path to Castelvecchio Alta, a sleepy little village with friendly locals, carry on 15 minutes down the hill to the lower village to have a coffee and pastry in the local bar or just over the road there is a traditional Trattoria for lunch or dinner.
 For a more energetic walk turn left before the village and walk up into the woodland towards the hill village of Buti (7km), this is a hard walk on a hilly trail, up above Buti there are many more trails for walking, mountain biking or even climbing on the Via Ferrata (grade 4).
 This area up above the Frantoio is called Monte Serra and is a popular area for outdoor activities and picnics in the fresher, cooler Summer air, on Sundays there are lots of road and mountain bike cyclists, testing their endurance on the hills.

 There are many great day trips within easy driving distance.
 Closer to home we suggest taking short trips to some of the local towns and villages.
 Montecarlo is a beautiful medieval hill town surrounded by vineyards, the town has DOC status and we can arrange a wine tasting for you.
 Lucca of course is beautiful and well worth making several trips to fully appreciate everything it has to offer.
 Pistoia is a lovely town, slightly off the tourist trail with an interesting old centre, we especially love the fruit and vegetable market in Piazza Sala.
 Montecatini and Montesumanno Terme, both have spas to relieve any aching muscles from sightseeing or you can take a funicular up to the old village for lunch in one of the restaurants in the old square.